List of international trips made by Yvette Cooper as Foreign Secretary

-This is a list of international visits undertaken by Yvette Cooper (in office from September 2025) while serving as the Foreign Secretary.
+This is a list of international visits undertaken by Yvette Cooper while she served as the Foreign Secretary from 5 September 2025 until 20 July 2026.
 The list includes both private travel and official visits.
 The list includes only foreign travel which the Foreign Secretary made during her tenure.

+Her tenure included notably less foreign travel then her immediate Labour predecessor, David Lammy.
+He visited some 56 countries and territories over his 14 months in post, compared with her visiting 26 countries and territories over her 10 months.
+This was likely partially due to the instability caused by the 2026 Labour Party leadership crisis, which occupied much of the first half of 2026 in UK politics.

 Summary

-Cooper has visited 5 countries thus far during her tenure as Foreign Secretary.
+Cooper visited 26 countries during her tenure as Foreign Secretary.
 The number of visits per country where Secretary Cooper has traveled are: